Struggles of transport stocks transmit caution to market

 If the railroad stocks falter, that knocks down the main pillar that has kept the Dow transports from more significant underperformance.

-“I’ll be watching to see if the recent rollover in the rail data, which has been disappointing, is followed up with a rollover in the railroad stocks,” Maley said.
+“I’ll be watching to see if the recent roll over in the rail data, which has been disappointing, is followed up with a roll over in the railroad stocks,” Maley said.

 Reporting by Lewis Krauskopf; Editing by Alden Bentley and Richard Chang